ianstormtaylor/slate/docs/guides/commands-and-queries.md

 }
 ```

-The `editor.change()` method will create a new [`Change`](../reference/slate/change.md) object for you, based on the editor's current plugins and value.
-You can then call any commands you want, and the new value will be applied to the editor.
+The `<Image>` node component will be passed the `editor` and the `node` it represents as props, so you can use these to trigger commands.

 ### 3. From Schema Rules